AdityaCoppisetti/tapfolio/README.md

 so thats our nfc reader and writer module secured.

-now onto the official microcontroller.  i wanted something compact and workable so i thought i would use the xiao seed studio rp2040 microcontroller but the esp 32 seemed like a better choice.
+now onto the official microcontroller.

 for this
 For this specific project, im leaning with the raspberry pi pico